Professional Mosquito Trapping: Basics, Benefits & More

 How VDCI Utilizes ULV Spraying

-We own and operate the nation’s most robust fleet of spray trucks, backpack sprayers, and aircraft dedicated to mosquito management and prevention.
+We own and operate the nation’s most robust fleet of industrial mosquito spray trucks, backpack sprayers, and aircraft dedicated to mosquito management and prevention.
 State entities, municipalities, and other community groups can rest assured that all equipment is properly calibrated and maintained to dispense proper droplet sizes at appropriate rates to achieve the highest level of mosquito control possible.

 Contact Our Experts